 If you don’t have sliders, you can use several everyday household items that slide and glide across the floor.
 If you’re working on hardwood or tile, try using small hand towels or socks.
 If your workout area is carpeted, paper or plastic plates will work.

-Start with heels on sliders, legs extended and arms behind you, fingers facing away from you: Perform the exercises below as a circuit, using the transition time as an active rest between exercises.
+How to use this list: Perform the exercises below as a circuit, using the transition time as an active rest between exercises.
 Complete 2-3 rounds, resting up to 2 minutes between rounds.

 Each move is demonstrated by Jeffers in the video above so you can learn the proper form.
 You will need a set of sliders (or one of the substitutes mentioned above).